Today’s Reading: Deuteronomy 6-12

 “Listen, O Israel!
 The Lord is our God, the Lord alone.
 And you must love the Lord your God with all your heart, all your soul, and all your strength.
 And you must commit yourselves WHOLEHEARTEDLY to these commands that I am giving you today.
 Repeat them again and again to your children.
 Talk about them when you are at home and when you are on the road, when you are going to bed and when you are getting up.
 Tie them to your hands and wear them on your forehead as reminders.
 Write them on the doorposts of your house and on your gates.” – Deuteronomy 6:4-9

-Moses continues his farewell speech to the Israelites by encouraging the Israelites not to forget the Lord who has rescued them but to fear the Lord and serve Him only.
-For the God we serve is a jealous God and he desires for us to DILIGENTLY obey the His commands.
+Moses continued his farewell speech to the Israelites by encouraging them to remember how the Lord has rescued them.
+He told them to fear the Lord and serve Him only, for God is a jealous God and He desires for us to DILIGENTLY obey the His commands.
 He calls us to do what is right and good in His sight so that all will go well with us (Deut.
 6:18).

-Next week, I am going to a meeting with the agenda of looking back over the last year.
-Together we will remember ALL that God has done and all HE has accomplished.
-We will celebrate God’s generosity and His grace over the ministry to which He has called us.
-We will then look forward to the rest of 2015, asking God for guidance and His blessing to accomplish all that HE desires.
-We long to see His vision for His ministry, His plan in His time.
+Each January, our administrative team meets to look back over the past year.
+Together we remember ALL that God has done and all HE has accomplished.
+We celebrate God’s generosity and His grace over the ministry to which He has called us.
+We then look forward to the new year, asking God for His guidance and His blessing.
+We long to see His vision for His ministry – His plan in His time.

-Perhaps you went through this same process a month ago – looking back at 2014 and looking forward to 2015.
+Perhaps you went through this same process on the first day of this month – looking back at 2017 and looking forward to 2018.
 Perhaps you felt like the Israelites as they saw the mistakes they had made and the consequences of their decisions.
-There were probably moments to celebrate and moments to regret.
-Looking forward to 2015 might have felt like getting a blank slate or a chance to start a new chapter of your life.
+There were probably moments to celebrate and memories to regret.
+Looking forward to this year might have felt like getting a blank slate or a chance to start a new chapter of your life.
 God gives us moments like these to purposefully stand between what He has done for us and what He promises to do in the coming years – looking back and looking forward while praising God for every moment.
-Perhaps your year has gotten off to a rough start and you need to put January behind you and get a fresh start tomorrow.

 “..But recognize today that the Lord your God is the one who will cross over ahead of you like a devouring fire…Don’t say in your hearts, ‘The Lord has given us this land because we are such good people!’
 No…it is not because you are so good or have such integrity…You must recognize that the Lord your God is not giving you this land because you are good, for you are not – you are a stubborn people.” – Deut.
 9:3-6